tomjoht/learnapidoc/_docs/documenting_endpoints/docapis_doc_sample_requests.md

 <a href="https://sendgrid.com/docs/API_Reference/Web_API/blocks.html" class="noExtIcon"><img src="images/sendgridwarningmessage.png" alt="SendGrid API Explorer warning message" /></a>

-Foursquare's API docs used to have a built-in API explorer in the previous version of their docs, but they have since removed it.
+Foursquare's API docs used to have a built-in API explorer in the previous version of their docs (shown below), but they have since removed it.
 I'm not sure why.

 <a href="https://developer.foursquare.com/docs" class="noExtIcon"><img src="images/foursquareapiexplorer.png" alt="Foursquare's API Explorer" /></a>

 As far as integrating custom API Explorer tooling, this is a task that should be relatively easy for developers.
-All the Explorer does is map values from a field to an API call and return the response to the same interface.
+All the API Explorer does is map values from a field to an API call and return the response to the same interface.
 In other words, the API plumbing is all there &mdash; you just need a little JavaScript and front-end skills to make it happen.

 However, you don't have to build your own tooling.
 Existing tools such as [Swagger UI](http://swagger.io/swagger-ui/) (which parses a [OpenAPI specification document](pubapis_openapi_tutorial_overview.html)) and [Readme.io](http://readme.io) (which allows you to enter the details manually or from an OpenAPI specification) can integrate API Explorer functionality directly into your documentation.